Specialization in Advertising Creative (Bachelor of Arts in Media) (MDAS36)The Media School

 - P: A grade of C- or higher in MSCH-C 101, MSCH-A 300, and MSCH-A 305.
 Workshop for planning, developing, and creating advertising and integrated marketing communication campaigns for all media.
 Students work individually and collaboratively in small teams of copywriters, graphic designers, and art directors to create advertising and IMC campaigns.
 Advertising agency professionals critique the resulting portfolios.
 (3 credit hours.)

-- P: A grade of C- or higher in MSCH-C 101, MSCH-A 300, and MSCH-A 305; and Junior or Senior standing; and consent of instructor .
+- P: A grade of C- or higher in MSCH-A 300, MSCH-A 320 or MSCH-A 337; and MSCH-A 305 or MSCH-A 420; and MSCH-C 101 or MSCH-H 101; and MSCH-C 207; and at least junior standing ; and instructor consent.
 As a team, students create and deliver a fully integrated marketing communication campaign for a national client chosen by the American Advertising Federation for its annual National Student Advertising Competition.
 (3 credit hours.)

-- (approved topics only; see academic advisor) P: Senior standing in the Media School.
+- (approved topics only; see academic advisor) P: Senior standing; and a major in the Media School.
 Seminar exploring new developments and advanced research in media.
 May be repeated with a different topic for a maximum of 9 credit hours.
 (3 credit hours.)

 - Three (3) credit hours from the following:

-- P: A grade of C- or higher in MSCH-A 300, MSCH-A 305, and MSCH-C 101; and Junior or Senior standing; and consent of instructor.
+- P: At least junior standing; and consent of instructor.
 Clinical experience that models the professional practices and service offerings of world-class integrated marketing communication media agencies.
 Implement public relations/advertising services for real clients through service learning.
 Professional skills, proficiencies, and best practices through hands-on learning.
 May be repeated for a maximum of 6 credit hours in JOUR-J 488, MSCH-A 488, and MSCH-J 488.
 (3 credit hours.)

-- P: Application required.
-Consent of department.
+- P: Application for internship credit approved by the school.
+Application is available on the Media School website.
 Topical course integrating classroom and field experience.
 Includes 10-day field experience during or after term offered.
 Field experience will change based on topic.
 May be repeated for credit with different topics in JOUR-J 418, MSCH-J 418, and MSCH-X 478.
 (4 credit hours.)